Whenever you purchase a used vehicle, whether you’re using it for a project or as a daily driver, the motor will definitely have some miles on it.

-If the engine is still in the vehicle or can be started up on a stand, start it up and let it run for a bit while seeing what comes out of the tailpipes.
+If the engine is still in the vehicle or can be started on an engine stand, start it up and let it run for a bit while seeing what comes out of the tailpipes.
 Hopefully, you don’t see anything but if you do see some light blue smoke that’s an indication the engine could be burning oil.

 If you want a more scientific method, a compression tester is the tool for the job.
 As the crankshaft rotates and the piston moves up and down, it’ll trap air from the atmosphere and compress it.
 In order to compress the air enough, several parts need to be working up to par.
 It needs a good finish on the cylinder wall, good piston rings, good valve seals, and of course a good head gasket.